ashishHomble/homble-frontend-assessment/README.md

 ## Expectations

-- Use React and Bootstrap for the frontend development.
+- Use React and Bootstrap(if required) for the frontend development.
 - Focus on usability rather than aesthetics.
 - Explain your work and be prepared to make on-the-fly adjustments during reviews.